Z-Score Calculator

 What formula does this z-score calculator use?

-The calculator applies the standard z-score formula recognized worldwide in statistics: z = (x − μ) / σ, where x is the raw score, μ is the population mean, and σ is the population standard deviation.
-This formula, formalized in the early 20th century and endorsed by major statistical bodies including the Royal Statistical Society and the American Statistical Association, remains the cornerstone of standardization in normal distribution analysis.
+The calculator applies the standard z-score formula: $z = \frac{x - \mu}{\sigma}$, where $x$ is the raw score, $\mu$ is the population mean, and $\sigma$ is the population standard deviation.
+This formula remains the cornerstone of normalization in statistical analysis.

 How should z-score results be interpreted?